Fort d'Illange: Description

 The Fort d'Illange is located about 4 km to the south of Thionville on a hilltop overlooking the Moselle.
 It was defended by a garrison of 1200 men.
-Like the Fort de Koenigsmacker, Illange features an armoured battery, originally armed with four short 100mm guns in single turrets.
+Like the Fort de Koenigsmacker, Illange features an armoured battery, originally armed with four short 100 mm guns in single turrets.
 Four separate fortified barracks housed troop, with underground galleries connected the battery, barracks, and infantry positions.

 The dispersed, un-walled nature of the later Moselstellung was a significant innovation.
 Compared to the French Séré de Rivières system forts of the same era, later German fortifications such as Illange were scattered over a large area and enclosed chiefly by barbed wire.
 While certain individual elements presented imposing walls to an attacker, these walls were not continuous.
 The dispersed nature is evidenced by the official French name: the Groupe Fortifié d'Illange (Fortified Group of Illange).
 These arrangements were studied and improved upon by the French in the construction of the Maginot Line.